At Last: Etta James version

-James' version, with its passionate vocal and sweeping orchestration, is often used for weddings and wedding receptions.
+James's version, with its passionate vocal and sweeping orchestration, is often used for weddings and wedding receptions.

-After one of James' other singles, "Something's Got a Hold on Me", was sampled in two hit singles in 2011 (Avicii's "Levels" and Flo Rida's "Good Feeling"), "At Last" charted in the United Kingdom for the first time at number 69.
-Following James' death in 2012, the song again rose in the charts and even reached the top 40.
+After one of James's other singles, "Something's Got a Hold on Me", was sampled in two hit singles in 2011 (Avicii's "Levels" and Flo Rida's "Good Feeling"), "At Last" charted in the United Kingdom for the first time at number 69.
+Following James's death in 2012, the song again rose in the charts and even reached the top 40.

-In 2009, James' version was inducted to the Library of Congress' National Recording Registry.
+In 2009, James's version was inducted to the Library of Congress' National Recording Registry.

 In 2021, it was ranked at No. 115 on Rolling Stone's "Top 500 Greatest Songs of All Time".